 Picking your car carefully is important, especially if you’re a young driver.
 Expensive, powerful cars attract higher premiums – but sometimes, so do small, cheap cars, as they’re often bought by younger drivers who typically make more claims.
 A slightly older car may be more expensive to insure than a new one, too, as it will have fewer safety aids.

 The best thing to do is to get a few quotes on a selection of cars before you make your purchase.

 Keep your car secure

-Telematics insurance (also known as black box insurance) monitors the way you drive and records information about your speed, acceleration, braking and cornering.
+A telematics or ‘black box’ policy is when an insurance company fits a small device to your car to monitor the way you drive and record information about your speed, acceleration, braking and cornering.
 Insurers will use that information to calculate your premium.

 Take an advanced driving course